-- 1. The Channel Map mode is the first mode that begins the Marine (VHF) Setup programming. - 2.
-U, I and C will display, with the current setting (the U icon is the default) flashing.

-- 3. Press Channel Up/Down buttons to select the U, I or C icon. - 4.
-Press Enter/Setup button to save this entry and move to the next setup programming mode Roger Beep.
+- 1. The Channel Map mode is the second mode on the Marine (VHF) Setup programming. - 2.
+U. I and C will display, with the current setting (the U icon is the default) flashing. - 3.
+Press Channel Up/Down button to select the U. I or C icon. - 4.
+Press Call/Enter/Setup button to save this entry and move to the next Setup mode programming.